 Activity Action Date Initials Pre-Event Stage Review time and location of assignment.
 Notify manager of assignment.
 Pack for potential overnight stay (if required to travel).
 Execute any pre-event checklists.
 Stage IS equipment.
 Escalate issues and updates to IS Event Coordinator as necessary.
-Service Re estoration Stage Provide onsite support to active storm rooms.
-T Escalate issues and updates to IS Event Coordinator as necessary.
+Service Re estoration Stage Drawide analta augment to active atoms vacan Provide onsite support to active storm rooms.
+Escalate issues and updates to IS Event Coordinator as necessary.
 Respond to and troubleshoot event-specific IS systems issues.
 Deploy and manage IS equipment related to response effort.
 Proactively manage and monitor systems to maintain availability.
-Post-Even t Stage Demobilize IS equipment.
-Turn in all completed checklists (if applicable).
+Post-Even t Stage Demobilize IS equipment. l Turn in all completed checklists (if applicable).
 Enter proper accounting for time and expenses.
 Turn in any required paperwork (if applicable).